back to Rio!

 South suburban Rio de Janeiro—Ipanema : p.
 [116]

 Throughout, numerous and charming full-page colour plates show the sights and sounds of Rio painted by various unknown artists in an avante-gard impressionist style.
+This volume is credited as the first English language publication to feature the city [?].

 From Bell's introduction; the following conversation took place on a train prior to the First World War—